michael-spengler/fairness/README.md

 If you are a guardian, wanting to bring this project to the next level, feel free to contact me via [telegram](https://t.me/danceplanner) or [twitter](https://twitter.com/Peer2peerE) so we can team up for a corresponding [cultdao.io proposal](https://app.cultdao.io/submitProposal).

 ## Off-Chain Challenges
-Leveraging chainlink might be a good idea to connect the On-Chain and the Off-Chain world in reasonable ways.
+Leveraging chainlink might be a good idea to connect the On-Chain and the Off-Chain world in reasonable ways - e.g. when it comes to the following challenges / solutions.

 ### CULT Food